LaunchCodeEducation/gis-devops/src/topics/http/objectives.rst

 - What are HTTP headers?
 - What are examples of common client [request] headers?
 - What are examples of common server [response] headers?
+- Why is the HTTP considered "stateless"?
+- What are cookies and how are they used as a form of "state"?
 - What are HTTP methods?
 - What are the two most common HTTP methods used?
 - How do ``GET`` requests differ from ``POST`` requests with respect to data?